hazzardweb/laravel-comments-docs/installation.md

 ];
 ```

-For Laravel 5.1 and 5.2 you have to publish the migrations with:
+For 5.2 and bellow, you have to publish the migrations with:

 ```bash
 php artisan vendor:publish --provider="Hazzard\Comments\CommentsServiceProvider" --tag=migrations